pydio/pydio-doc-developer-guide/web_applications/creating_forms.md

         </xs:complexType>
 	</xs:element>

-##Handling the form
+## Handling the form

-Once the form is defined, either as XML or JavaScript structure, you must use the FormManager class to handle the parameters and construct an HTML form.
-Instanciate the class to use its utilitary methods, as follow:
+Once the form is defined, either as XML or JavaScript structure, the "PydioForm" UI library contains all the necessary tools to generate a proper form to the user.
+The FormPanel react component is a "controlled" component: it takes a map of fields definition, an object of values, and changes are reflected through the "onChange" react "prop".

-	var f = new FormManager();
-	/* We know that the form parameters are available at a certain place in the XML registry */ var params = f.parseParameters(pydio.getXmlRegistry(), "/path/to/the/params");
-	/*
-	We want to create the form inside a div element already stored in myDiv variable.
-	See the createParametersInputs signature for more infor about the additional parameters */
-	f.createParametersInputs(myDiv, params);
+Here is an example below, used in the Profile panel

+    import Pydio from 'pydio'
+    const {FormPanel} = Pydio.requireLib('form')

+    onFormChange: function(newValues, dirty, removeValues){
+        // Do something with the new values
+    }

+    render(){
+        return (
+            <FormPanel
+                className="current-user-edit"
+                parameters={definitions}
+                values={values}
+                binary_context={"user_id="+this.props.pydio.user.id}
+                onChange={this.onFormChange}
+            />
+        );
+    }

+You can either manually define a full javascript object for fields definition, using the same attributes as the ones defined in the XML \<param\> tag.
+Or the Manager class from the same library can be useful if you want to parse XML located at a given location in the registry

+    import Pydio from 'pydio'
+    const {Manager} = Pydio.requireLib('form')

+    // Use XPath query to find all parameters that are defined to be displayed in the user profile panel const {pydio} = this.props;
+    const definitions = Manager.parseParameters(pydio.getXmlRegistry(), "user/preferences/pref[@exposed='true']|//param[contains(@scope,'user') and @expose='true']");
+    // ... now use it for FormPanel

-Afterward, you’ll want to submit the form to the server.
-For that, we use the same FormManager class, through the method serializeParametersInputs.
-You can use the same class instance, but it’s not mandatory, it is not specially linked to a field.
+Finally, you’ll want to submit the form to the server.
+If you have stored the values in the state of your component, and you can do whatever you want, using the api client to post data as key/value parameters, or eventually using `JSON.stringify()` to post whole values as a bunch.

-	var f = new FormManager();
-	/* Create an empty Hash to store the values */ var params = $H();
-	/* Call the method with optional prefix */ f.serializeParametersInputs(myDiv, params, 'PARAMS_PREFIX');

-If you set a prefix, it will be prepended to all query fields names.

-And finally, you’ll have to parse these data to use them on the server side.
-Using the PHP method provided by AJXP_Utils parseStandardFormParameters, you’ll transform the data POSTed by your form to a usable associative array.

-    /* Create an array to be fed by the function.
-We admin you are in a callback where the http query parameters are passed through the $httpVars variable */
-    $formValues = array();
-    /* You can pass the logged user to eventually store uploaded binaries inside the correct container (see binary context parameter as well) */
-    AJXP_Utils::parseStandardFormParameters($httpVars, $formValues, AuthService::getLoggedUser(), "PARAMS_PREFIX");
-    /* Now your $formValues should contain usable data, and $httpVars is reduced from all the specific standard forms parameters. */
-    // Do something with the data.